gameswithwords/db-worker/README.md

 There is a worker class that handles writes and reads through a message queue.
-All models are defined in `./models/` any bookshelf model that is defined in there will automatically get methods added to the worker class. add custom methods in `worker.js` to do custom functionality
+All models are defined in `./models/` any bookshelf model that is defined in there will automatically get methods added to the worker class.
+You can add custom methods in `worker.js` for custom functionality

 # Core Features
 * regulates and controls DB access in a structured manner